 Introduction

-1.1 Appraisal plays an important role in the communication and performance management processes within [school name].
+1.1 Appraisal plays an important role in the communication and performance management processes within Sutton on the Forest CE Primary.
 It is key to supporting the school’s commitment to developing its staff and to delivering excellent educational provision to pupils.

-1.2 This policy sets out the framework for a clear and consistent assessment of the overall performance of all staff employed at [school name] and for supporting their development needs.
+1.2 This policy sets out the framework for a clear and consistent assessment of the overall performance of all staff employed at Sutton on the Forest CE Primary and for supporting their development needs.
 The policy provides a process through which staff performance targets and development objectives may be linked to the school’s improvement plan and priorities.

 1.3 The assessment of performance reached through this policy will contribute to pay decisions in line with the school’s Pay Policy.